jameshanlon/cheese/cheese/pages/energy-tracer-training.md

 ## Scheduling of surveys

-The surveying season will start in November and surveys are usually scheduled at the weekends, but sometimes on weekday evenings, in sets of 2 or 3 in a day.
+The surveying season will start in November and surveys can be scheduled during weekdays and weekends between 9am and 9pm according to the availability of the customer matching the availability of the Energy Tracers.
+We can book in 2 or 3 in a day.
-They will be in in the greater Bristol area.

 ## Get in touch